-Funding is awarded through Musicboard Berlin GmbH upon recommendation of an independent jury of Berlin-based pop experts and in consultation with the Senate Department for Culture and Europe.
+Funding is awarded through Musicboard Berlin GmbH upon recommendation of an independent jury of Berlin-based pop experts and in consultation with the Senate Department for Culture and Community.
 Jury members are usually appointed for a period of three years.
-The following jury is currently appointed to the Festival Funding as well as the funding programmes Karriersprungbrett Berlin and Pop im Kiez:
+The following jury is currently appointed to the Festival Funding as well as the funding programmes Karrieresprungbrett Berlin and Pop im Kiez:

 Christoph Reimann is a radio journalist.
 At Deutschlandfunk he presents the program ›Corso – Kunst & Pop‹, while at Deutschlandfunk Kultur he mainly contributes to the music magazine ›Tonart‹ as editor and author.
 For ByteFM he produces the program ›Regler auf, Regler runter‹.
 His work focuses on pop and gender.

 Edna Martinez is an artist, DJ, and curator.
 Her musical selection is inspired by Picó Sound System culture.
 Martinez’s sound incorporates African and Caribbean rhythms, jazz basses, tribal polyrhythms, and Arabic melodies.
 She also produces radio shows and has created different projects in Berlin such as El Volcán, Picó Soundsystem Culture from the Colombian Caribbean, 2018.